Plan your Cloud migration

 When you have performed the above action for all applicable apps, select Done to return to the Migration Assistant home screen.

-You can find more detailed information about this on the Introduction to third-party migration agreement.
+You can find detailed information the third-party migration agreement in the section that follows.

 It’s important to know that: